7.4.4. USER-OMP package¶

 Depending on which styles are accelerated, you should look for a reduction in the “Pair time”, “Bond time”, “KSpace time”, and “Loop time” values printed at the end of a run.

 You may see a small performance advantage (5 to 20%) when running a USER-OMP style (in serial or parallel) with a single thread per MPI task, versus running standard LAMMPS with its standard un-accelerated styles (in serial or all-MPI parallelization with 1 task/core).
-This is because many of the USER-OMP styles contain similar optimizations to those used in the OPT package, described in Section 5.3.5.
+This is because many of the USER-OMP styles contain similar optimizations to those used in the OPT package, described in the OPT package doc page.

 With multiple threads/task, the optimal choice of number of MPI tasks/node and OpenMP threads/task can vary a lot and should always be tested via benchmark runs for a specific simulation running on a specific machine, paying attention to guidelines discussed in the next sub-section.